brutusin/flea-db/README.md

 2. A high-level strong-typed implementation [ObjectFleaDB](src/main/java/org/brutusin/fleadb/impl/ObjectFleaDB.java) built on top of the previous one.

 ###GenericFleaDB
 [GenericFleaDB](src/main/java/org/brutusin/fleadb/impl/GenericFleaDB.java) is the lowest level *flea-db* implementation that defines the database schema using a JSON schema and stores and indexes records of type `JsonNode`.
-It directly uses *Apache Lucene* APIs and [JSON SPI](https://github.com/brutusin/commons/blob/master/README.md#json-spi) to maintain two different indexes (one for the terms and other for the taxonomy), hyding the underlying complexity from the user perspective.
+It directly uses *Apache Lucene* APIs and [JSON SPI](https://github.com/brutusin/commons/blob/master/README.md#json-spi) to maintain two different indexes (one for the terms and other for the taxonomy, see [index structure](#index-structure)), hyding the underlying complexity from the user perspective.

 This is how it works:
 * **On instantiation**: A `JsonSchema` (from  [JSON SPI](https://github.com/brutusin/commons/blob/master/README.md#json-spi)) and an index folder are passed depending on whether the database is new and/or persistent.
 Then the JSON schema (passed or readed from the existing database `flea.json` descriptor file) is processed, looking for its [`index`](#json-schema-extension) properties, and finally a database [Schema](src/main/java/org/brutusin/fleadb/Schema.java) is created.